Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/scenarios/Ingestion.md

 All transient errors (Throttled requests, network timeouts, any recoverable service errors etc.) are retried automatically by the `cosmos.oltp` data source.
 Any non-transient errors - for example "400-Bad request" when the value of the "id" column is invalid - which would not be recoverable by retries, will result in the Spark job failing.
 When your container has a "unique key constraint policy" any 409 "Conflict" (indicating violation of unique key constraint) handling will depend on the `spark.cosmos.write.strategy`.
 - For `ItemOverwrite` a 409 - Conflict due to unique key violation will result in an error - and the Spark hob will fail.
 - For `ItemAppend` like conflicts on pk+id any unique key policy constraint violation will be ignored.

-## Checklist
-The checklist below can help to identify which sections of this document will be relevant for your scenario.
-- [ ] Target container has been provisioned with reasonable number of physical partitions and sufficient RUs. - [Creating a new container](#creating-a-new-container-if-the-ingestion-via-the-cosmos-spark-connector-is-for-the-initial-migration)
-- [ ] The chosen partition key on the target container allows for reasonable distribution of documents and load. - [Choosing a good partition key](#choosing-a-good-partition-key)
-- [ ] The indexing policy of the target container has been tuned to minimize the RU-charge overhead necessary for indexing purposes. - [Indexing policy](#indexing-policy)
-- [ ] An `id` column exists in the input data frame (and values are immutable or DF has been persisted) being written to Cosmos DB. - [Populating "id" column](#populating-id-column)
-- [ ] The incoming data frame, which is written to Cosmos DB, has a reasonable number of Spark partitions and distribution of data across physical partitions in Cosmos DB. - [Check whether repartitioning is required](#check-whether-repartitioning-is-required) and [Optimization recommendations when migrating  into large containers (>> 100 physical partitions or >> 5 TB of data)](#optimization-recommendations-when-migrating-into-large-containers--100-physical-partitions-or--5-tb-of-data)
-- [ ] The serialization settings have been checked to achieve the right behaviour for skipping json properties with null/default values if desired. - [Serialization settings](#serialization-settings)
-- [ ] Bulk mode is enabled when writing to Cosmos DB.
-- [ ] The ThroughputControl has been configured to avoid consuming more RUs for the ingestion than intended. - [Client-side throughput control](#throughput-control)

 ## Preparation
 Below are a couple of tips/best-practices that can help you to prepare for a data migration into a Cosmos DB container.